-Before we address anything else, we need to confront what I call “delayed gifting guilt.”
+Last Minute holiday shopping, before we address anything else, we need to confront what I call “delayed gifting guilt.”
 That’s because it’s likely something most procrastinators feel at this point if they haven’t secured any holiday gifts yet for loved ones.
-If you’re feeling it, I give you permission to let it go!
+If you’re feeling it, I permit you to let it go!
 Otherwise, it will continue to hamper your efforts.
 So breathe deep, exhale, and say, “Goodbye, Guilt.”
 I just did it myself, and I have to say, it felt good!

 Though that’s out of the way, we have another obstacle haunting most last-minute shoppers.
 And that’s time.